Unresolved sideband photon recoil spectroscopy of molecular ions: Model for unresolved sideband PRS

 Regarding the contribution of spontaneous emission to Eq. (\ref{rate1})-(\ref{rate2}), one has to scale the rate $\Gamma_t$ with a factor accounting for the average probability to emit on a certain sideband.
 This factor depends on the spatial emission pattern of the specific transition.
 If we define $\theta \in [0,\pi]$ as the angle between the spontaneously emitted photon wave vector $\vec{k}_{spon}$ and the $z$-axis, and $\phi \in [0,2\pi]$ as the angle between the $y$-axis and the projection of $\vec{k}_{spon}$ on the $xy$-plane, we can write

 In spherical coordinates, we can then write the spontaneous emission rate as

 with

-where $\vec{k}_L$ must be replaced by $\vec{k}_{spon}$ in eq. (\ref{Lamb}) for $\eta_{ip/op,t}$.
+where $\vec{k}_L$ must be replaced by $\vec{k}_{spon}$ in Eq. (\ref{Lamb}) for $\eta_{ip/op,t}$.
 The emission pattern $W(\theta,\phi)$ is the probability that the spontaneously emitted photon propagates along the $(\theta,\phi)$ direction.

-Finally, for realistic simulation of the PRS spectra, one has to take into account heating of the motional modes due to imperfect trapping conditions.
+Finally, for realistic simulation of the PRS spectra, one has to take into account heating of the motional modes due to imperfect trapping conditions, henceforth referred to at \textit{trap-induced heating}.
 The associated heating rates can be very mode-dependent but are typically independent of the internal state of the two ions as well as on the specific mode excitation \cite{Morigi2001}.
 They are introduced in Eq. (\ref{rate1})-(\ref{rate2}) by the terms containing the rates $R_{H,ip/op}$.

 Although the spectroscopy laser does not exclusively address the first BSB as in the case of resolved sideband PRS (it actually addresses many sidebands simultaneously), light-ion interaction still leads to excitation of both motional modes according to Eq. (\ref{rate1})-(\ref{rate2}).
 The resulting motional state populations depend on the transition line profile, the laser parameters (intensity, central frequency and linewidth) as well as the time the laser light is applied.